pingcap/docs-cn/ticdc/deploy-ticdc.md

 The following are descriptions of options available in the `cdc server` command:

+- `addr`: The listening address of TiCDC, the HTTP API address, and the Prometheus address of the TiCDC service.
+The default value is `127.0.0.1:8300`.
+- `advertise-addr`: The advertised address via which clients access TiCDC.
+If unspecified, the value is the same as that of `addr`.
+- `pd`: A comma-separated list of PD endpoints.
+- `config`: The address of the configuration file that TiCDC uses (optional).
+This option is supported since TiCDC v5.0.0.
+This option can be used in the TiCDC deployment since TiUP v1.4.0.
+- `data-dir`: Specifies the directory that TiCDC uses when it needs to use disks to store files.
+Unified Sorter uses this directory to store temporary files.
+It is recommended to ensure that the free disk space for this directory is greater than or equal to 500 GiB.
+For more details, see [Unified Sorter](/ticdc/manage-ticdc.md#unified-sorter).
+If you are using TiUP, you can configure `data_dir` in the [`cdc_servers`](/tiup/tiup-cluster-topology-reference.md#cdc_servers) section, or directly use the default `data_dir` path in `global`.
 - `gc-ttl`: The TTL (Time To Live) of the service level `GC safepoint` in PD set by TiCDC, and the duration that the replication task can suspend, in seconds.
 The default value is `86400`, which means 24 hours.
 Note: Suspending of the TiCDC replication task affects the progress of TiCDC GC safepoint, which means that it affects the progress of upstream TiDB GC, as detailed in [Complete Behavior of TiCDC GC safepoint](/ticdc/troubleshoot-ticdc.md#what-is-the-complete-behavior-of-ticdc-garbage-collection-gc-safepoint).
-- `pd`: The URL of the PD client.
-- `addr`: The listening address of TiCDC, the HTTP API address, and the Prometheus address of the service.
-- `advertise-addr`: The access address of TiCDC to the outside world.
+- `log-file`: The path to which logs are output when the TiCDC process is running.
+If this parameter is not specified, logs are written to the standard output (stdout).
+- `log-level`: The log level when the TiCDC process is running.
+The default value is `"info"`.
+- `ca`: Specifies the path of the CA certificate file in PEM format for TLS connection (optional).
+- `cert`: Specifies the path of the certificate file in PEM format for TLS connection (optional).
+- `cert-allowed-cn`: Specifies the path of the common name in PEM format for TLS connection (optional).
+- `key`: Specifies the path of the private key file in PEM format for TLS connection (optional).
 - `tz`: Time zone used by the TiCDC service.
 TiCDC uses this time zone when it internally converts time data types such as `TIMESTAMP` or when it replicates data to the downstream.
 The default is the local time zone in which the process runs.
 If you specify `time-zone` (in `sink-uri`) and `tz` at the time, the internal TiCDC processes use the time zone specified by `tz`, and the sink uses the time zone specified by `time-zone` for replicating data to the downstream.
-- `log-file`: The address of the running log of the TiCDC process.
-The default is `cdc.log`.
-- `log-level`: The log level when the TiCDC process is running.
-The default is `info`.
-- `ca`: The path of the CA certificate file used by TiCDC, in the PEM format (optional).
-- `cert`: The path of the certificate file used by TiCDC, in the PEM format (optional).
-- `key`: The path of the certificate key file used by TiCDC, in the PEM format (optional).
-- `config`: The address of the configuration file that TiCDC uses (optional).
-This option is supported since TiCDC v5.0.0.
-This option can be used in the TiCDC deployment since TiUP v1.4.0.
-- `data-dir`: Specifies the directory that TiCDC uses when it needs to use disk to store files.
-Unified Sorter uses this directory to store temporary files.
-Make sure there is enough space available on the device where this directory is located.
-If you are using TiUP, you can configure `data_dir` in the `cdc_servers` section, or directly use the default `data_dir` path in `global`.
-- `sort-dir`: Specifies the temporary file directory used by the sorting engine. **Note that this option is not supported since TiDB v4.0.13, v5.0.3 and v5.1.0.
-Do not use it any more**.